elasticpath/react-pwa-reference-storefront/documentation/technologyoverview.md

 ---
 Technology
 ====================
-HTML5 Storefront technologies were chosen for their robustness, popularity, and extensibility.
+The REACT Reference Storefront technologies were chosen for their robustness, popularity, and extensibility.
-The idea is that your JavaScript developers and front-end developers already know these technologies, so they can start extending and customizing your HTML5 Storefront as quickly as possible.
+The idea is that your JavaScript developers and front-end developers already know these technologies, so they can start extending and customizing your storefront quickly.

 ## <a name="platformArchitecture"> </a> Platform Architecture
 ![codeStructure]({{ site.baseurl  }}/documentation/img/architecture.png)